macalinao/simplyian.com/source/_posts/2014-03-29-how-to-change-the-theme-of-the-xfce-terminal.markdown

 curl -L https://raw.githubusercontent.com/chriskempson/base16-xfce4-terminal/master/base16-default.dark.terminalrc >> ~/.config/Terminal/terminalrc
 ```

 Replace the URL with the raw of whatever theme you want to use.
 Check out the [Base16](http://chriskempson.github.io/base16/) website to preview all available themes.
+The changes should take effect next time you run a command; if not, just restart the terminal.

 These themes are a huge step up compared to the default.
 Personally, I use the "Bright" theme.
 Have fun with a nice looking terminal!